Peliha-ip/Shellfish-Reigns/README.md

 - Sperm whales and giant squids are enemies towards each other and will fight.
 The sperm whale will usually win and a block of ambergris will be placed where the giant squid died.
 - Renaming a meerkat "Timon" will change its model to match the famous character from The Lion King.
 - Cats also gain one more texture, the clam one, from Minecraft Dungeons.
+- If a skeleton or stray is underwater for too long, they transform into a drenched.
+Same deal happens with parcheds, they will just turn into skeletons before turning into drencheds.
+One more thing, drencheds can turn into strays if they're in powdered snow for too long.

 Advancements:
 - Brace for the Mace (Collect the crustacean staff)